 Name: Accept, Value: application/json.

-The data will be imported into Google Sheets in a few moments.
+The Jira data will be imported into Google Sheets in a few moments.

-If you want to or need to have these data updated automatically, you can do so by setting a refresh schedule in Amigo, and the data will be fetched automatically.
-Click on this link to learn how to set a refresh schedule and receive the same in your inbox.
+If you want to or need to have these data updated automatically, you can do so by setting a refresh schedule in Amigo, and the data will be fetched automatically and updated at regular intervals.
+Click on this link to learn how to set a refresh schedule.

 Some recommended articles: